Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ## 2. Experiment to collect EMI signals

 This section presents the series of experimental tests conducted.
-The methodology for measuring the electromechanical impedance (EMI) signals is outlined in three stages: first, for a beam coupled with a PZT in an asymmetric configuration; then, in a symmetric configuration, with two piezoelectric elements attached to opposite sides of the beam; and finally, for EMI signals of an uncoupled PZT.
+The methodology for measuring the electromechanical impedance signals is outlined in three different stages: first, for a beam coupled with a PZT in an asymmetric configuration; then, in a symmetric configuration, with two piezoelectric elements attached to opposite sides of the beam; and finally, for EMI signals of an uncoupled PZT.

 ### 2.1.
 Asymmetrical PZT